Assessment

-Assessment arrangements in primary and post-primary schools including the purpose of assessments, key stage assessment, levels of progression, computer based assessment and longer term changes.
+Assessment arrangements in primary and post-primary schools including the purpose of assessments, key stage assessment, levels of progression and longer term review of statutory assessment.

 Purpose of assessment